Kiuwan logo

 Open-Source Code Management Techniques

 Codifying an open-source usage policy is the best way to take advantage of the benefits of using open-source code without falling prey to the risks.
-Finding a balance between efficiency and thoroughness in your code review process is essential to encouraging innovation while still protecting your company’s data, reputation, and intellectual property.
+Finding a balance between efficiency and thoroughness in your code review process is essential to encouraging innovation while protecting your company’s data, reputation, and intellectual property.
 A solid open-source strategy should include several key elements.

 Use the Original Source

 Download the code from the official website whenever possible.
-If that’s not possible, use an authoritative Github repository rather than a second or third-hand GitHub source.
+If that’s not possible, use an authoritative GitHub repository rather than a second or third-hand GitHub source.
 The farther you get from the source of the original project, the more likely you are to encounter unreliable code that contains vulnerabilities.

 Establish Policies and Governance Frameworks